Since social distancing is now part of our “new normal,” it’s no surprise that virtual medical appointments have become quite popular.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Telemedicine isn’t new, but it’s been utilized more than ever during this stressful time of quarantine and self-isolation.
-While virtual visits aren’t the answer to every medical problem, you might be surprised to learn that many conditions can be treated effectively from the comfort of your couch.
+While virtual visits aren’t the answer to every medical problem, you might be surprised to learn that many conditions can be managed effectively from the comfort of your couch.

 Never done a virtual visit?
 Dr. Rood explains how they work and what to expect.